Instant Pot Pumpkin Soup (With Bacon)

 Instructions

-• Press the sauté button on the instant pot and set the timer to 10 minutes.
-Add in one tablespoon of olive oil and once warm, add in the chopped ham slices.
+• Press the sauté button on the instant pot and set the timer to 6 minutes.
+Add in one tablespoon of olive oil and once warm, add in the chopped bacon pieces.
 Cook for a few minutes until just starting to brown.
-Remove and set aside.
+Remove from the instant pot and set aside.

 • Stir in the garlic, cumin, chopped sage plus salt and pepper.
-Sauté for 1 minute more to let the spices release their aroma.
+Sauté for 1 minute while the pot is still hot.
+This lets the spices release their aroma.

 • Add in the chopped pumpkin, and toss it through the leek and spices to coat.
-Now add chicken stock and reserved ham, and give it all a quick stir.
+Now add chicken stock and reserved bacon, and give it all a quick stir.

-• Nestle the ham hock down into the pumpkin as best you can.
-Put the lid on the instant pot and select pressure cook.
+• Put the lid on the instant pot and select pressure cook.
 Set the timer for 10 minutes.

 Video